 - Current income, to the extent it can be diverted to cover unexpected costs.

 It is not always useful, let alone necessary, for a low-income person to use insurance products in addition to the other tools available to them to manage a particular risk.
-However, as illustrated in the image below, in many cases insurance may play a valuable role in replacing other strategies that are not preferred, or in covering additional costs for which those other strategies are insufficient.
-The area of overlap between the insurance benefit and the other strategies in the image indicates where insurance may partially replace these other strategies.
-The remaining portion of the insurance benefit shows how it may be used to cover costs that these other strategies cannot.
+However, in many cases insurance may play a valuable role in replacing other strategies that are not preferred, or in covering additional costs for which those other strategies are insufficient.
 For example, insurance may help a low-income household to avoid depleting its limited savings after a shock, and may also cover additional costs that those savings would in any case have been insufficient to cover.

 - Ralf Radermacher & Katja Roth (2014).
 A Practical Guide to Impact Assessments in Microinsurance.
 Luxembourg: Microinsurance Network.